Summercatersthoughtreader60/fps-config-for-competitive-deadlock/gameinfo/eu/readme.txt

-Hello everyone, I want to put on the shelves all the popular questions on how to turn on, etc. (the list will be updated)
+Hello everyone, I want to put on the shelves all the popular questions on how to turn on, etc. (the list will be updated) ⚠️ Note about map rendering issues

+If you encounter a strange-looking map, visual glitches, or incorrect lighting (for example: broken shadows, flickering objects, or overly dark/bright areas), it is recommended to:

+👉 Disable shadows in the in-game settings

+This issue may occur due to aggressive graphics optimizations or conflicts with custom config values related to lighting and shadow rendering.

+Disabling shadows helps stabilize rendering and prevents most visual bugs on certain maps.

 \\ LIGHT
 r_drawskybox "1" // Enables sky rendering (skybox)